 - If you want the variable to be mandatory enable the answer is required setting.

 - Click add to create your variable.

-* This feature is only available in the PRO and PRO+ plans.
+* This feature is only available with a Professional subscription.
 Check out our plans.